 Safety is our number one priority and central to delivering any project with quality.

-Our full-time Safety Program Manager reviews the hazards of each project and prepares a project-specific hazard analysis to be a companion document to the Criterion Safety Manual.
+Our full-time Safety Program Manager reviews the hazards of each project and prepares a Site Specific Safety Plan to be a companion document to the Criterion Safety Manual.
 This document typically includes a job-hazard analysis, fall-protection plan, Safety Data Sheets (SDS) log sheets, safety meeting topics, minutes and sign-in sheets, a fire prevention plan, an emergency action plan and a hazard communications plan.
 In addition to this documentation, we work in partnership with Alaska Occupational Safety and Health (AKOSH) on a voluntary compliance program on every project.

-Criterion invites OSHA to inspect its’ jobsite to look for deficiencies where we may improve.
-Our rapport with OSHA compliance officers is positive and we always have time to improve safety.
-All workers, regardless of rank, are instructed that every person has the right and the duty to stop any job process if they see a safety hazard.
+Criterion invites OSHA to inspect our jobsites to look for deficiencies, and areas where we may improve.
+Our rapport with OSHA compliance officers is positive and we always strive to improve worker safety.
+All workers, regardless of rank, are instructed that they have the right and the duty to stop any job process if they see a safety hazard.
 At Criterion we empower our work force to help search out health and safety hazards.

 The benefits have been exceptional: a large reduction in injuries, a committed workforce and better morale.